zirkeldesign/cakephp-rest-plugin/readme.md

 I held a presentation on this plugin during the first Dutch CakePHP meetup:

 - [REST presentation at slideshare](http://www.slideshare.net/kevinvz/rest-presentation-2901872)

+I'm writing a client side API that talks to this plugin for the company I work for.
+If you're looking to provide your customers with something similar, it may be helpful to [have a look at it](http://github.com/true/true-api).

 ### Todo